Skip to contents

 Structure of <hub_validations> object

-Each named element of the list contains the result of an individual check and inherits from subclass <hub_check>.
+It is a named list where each element contains the result of an individual check and inherits from subclass <hub_check>.
 The name of each element is the name of the check.
+The object also has a where attribute identifying what was validated.

-Let’s examine an example output of a model output file validation using validate_submission().
+Let’s examine an example using validate_model_data(), which validates a single model output file’s data:

 hub_path <- system.file("testhubs/simple", package = "hubValidations")